 Scholarly Commons Citation

 Solum, Lawrence B., "Virtue Jurisprudence: A Virtue-Centered Theory of Judging" (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 880.
+880.